Jacob Meyers Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.4 K/9, the eighth-best in the league.
+- The pitching staff for the Rays has a collective 9.4 K/9, the seventh-best in the league.

-- The Rays have the top team ERA across all MLB pitching staffs (2.71).
+- The Rays' 2.72 team ERA is No. 1 among all league pitching staffs.

-- The Rays allow the fewest home runs in baseball (12 total, 0.5 per game).
+- Rays pitchers combine to give up the first-fewest home runs in baseball (14 total, 0.6 per game).

-- Bradley (2-0) makes the start for the Rays, his third of the season.
+- The Rays will send Rasmussen (3-1) to the mound to make his fifth start of the season.
+He is 3-1 with a 2.01 ERA and 26 strikeouts through 22 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Cincinnati Reds, when he tossed 5 1/3 scoreless innings while giving up three hits.
+- In his most recent appearance on Wednesday, the right-hander tossed five scoreless innings against the Cincinnati Reds while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.